Where are these global internship opportunities?

 If I am selected, will I be guaranteed an internship position?

 No. While Gordon’s Selection Committee works to present the best candidates to the hosting organizations, whether Gordon’s candidates will be accepted by those organizations depends on how well they perform throughout the organizations’ screening process and how much competition there will be for internship opportunities at those organizations.
 However, as Gordon’s candidates have already gone through a rigorous vetting process, the probability of their being accepted by the hosting organizations is quite high.

 To enable more Gordon students to obtain solid summer internships, Career Services staff will provide assistance to students interested in exploring internship opportunities in the US.

 If I get an internship this year, can I reapply next year?

 Yes.
 Gordon acknowledges the importance of students building on their internship experience throughout their college lives to prepare them for full-time employment upon graduation.
 Gordon also recognizes the need to provide opportunities to those who missed out previously.
 The Selection Committee will balance these considerations so that the best candidates will be presented to the hosting organizations.
 The College’s goal is to develop outstanding interns for our internship-sponsoring partners so that they will open up more opportunities for our students.

 Will I be able to get credit for my internship?

-Internships for the summer of 2014 are not expected to be credit-bearing.
+Internships for the summer of 2015 are not expected to be credit-bearing.
 However, if the selected candidates can work with their Departments to arrange for award of college credits upon payment of tuition and successful completion of the internship, they may earn credits toward their graduation requirement.
 Students may also consider applying for COE 425, a 0-credit internship overseen by Career Services, which will provide additional support and facilitate the inclusion of the internships in the students’ transcripts.
 The registration of college credit or COE 425 must meet standard summer registration deadlines in the College’s academic calendar and catalog

 Who will supervise my internship?